-Luis Ochoa has over 25 years of legal experience and specializes in real estate, Tribal Law, tribal housing, gaming, business entity formation, real estate development, leasing of non-tribal fee land, tribal trust and allotted land, the application of federal and state tax laws to tribal activities and economic development projects undertaken by tribes, tribal members, and non-Indian business clients.
+Luis Ochoa has over 25 years of legal experience and specializes in real estate, Indian Law and Policy, tribal housing, gaming, business entity formation, real estate development, leasing of non-tribal fee land, tribal trust and allotted land, the application of federal and state tax laws to tribal activities and economic development projects undertaken by tribes, tribal members, and non-Indian business clients.
 His experience includes

 - Representation of two of the nation's largest tribally designated housing entities.